 Poppy, in general, is used either in the form of whole seeds, ground or as thick or thin paste in recipes.

-Likewise in sesame, poppy too sprinkled over toasts, breads, seafood.
+In the same way as sesame, poppy too sprinkled over toasts, bread, seafood.

-In India and Pakistan where its seeds popular as "khus khus", gently fried poppy are ground in a mixer to prepare thin paste which is then added as thickening in dips, curries and in sweet dishes.
+In India and Pakistan where its seeds are popular as khus khus (खुस खुस), gently fried poppy ground in a mixer to prepare a thin paste which then added as a thickening agent in dips, curries, and sweet dishes.

 In Central Europe, especially in Austria and Hungary, the seeds are used in s a popular sweet pastry dish like Strudel and Germknodel.

-The seeds are widely used in confectionery like stuffing, rolls, bagels, sweet breads, biscuits, and cakes.
+The seeds are widely employed in confectionery like stuffing, rolls, bagels, sweet bread, biscuits, and cakes.

-Poppy seeds are less allergic among seeds and nuts.
+Allergic incidences of Poppy seeds are rare.
 They can be used safely even in pregnant women and children.

-Sports personnel, however, need to keep in mind that they may test false positive when consume food items containing poppy seeds for banned opiate substances like morphine, codiene etc. However, these compounds may not be high enough to produce narcotic drug side effects.
+Sports personnel, however, need to keep in mind that they may test false positives when consuming food items containing poppy seeds for banned opiate substances like morphine, codeine, etc. However, these compounds may not be high enough to produce narcotic drug side effects.